CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

         ![](../Images/LAW2.png)

-     > **Note:** Exporting Security Center's data also enables you to use experiences such as integration with 3rd-party SIEM and Azure Data Explorer.
+     > **Note:** Exporting Microsoft Defender for Cloud's data also enables you to use experiences such as integration with 3rd-party SIEM and Azure Data Explorer.

 1. Search for **Log Analytics workspaces** in the search box located on the top of the **Azure Portal** page and click on it or [click here](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.OperationalInsights%2Fworkspaces).